Mozart: Symphony 12 - 14

 Fischer intuitively takes the second movement at about half the speed (at the crotchet) of the prior movement.
 This at least shows the Hungarian conductor is conscious of tempo relationships.

-This is a rather lovely slow movement in a rare triple-time setting, at least for this second position in the symphony.
+Here is a rather lovely slow movement in a rare triple-time setting, at least at this second position in the symphony.
 In a reversal, the flutes are swapped out for oboes here.
 Is there a method to Mozart's orchestration choices across movements?
 It seems so.

 Movement 3